iejMac/TTTArena/README.md

 - there are no more empty positions and no player has won the game in which case it is a tie

 ## Contributions 👥:
 Any form of contributions in the form of pull requests are encouraged.
-Some ideas:
+Here are some ideas:
 - Your own approach/solution as a sub-repository.
 I'd love to be able to put different algorithms against themselves to see which one is best,
 - Optimizations and refactors of existing approaches,
-- Visualizations tools (something like behavioral_cloning/GUI.py but better),
+- Visualization tools (something like behavioral_cloning/GUI.py but better),
-- Data in the same format I have posted
+- Game data in the same format I have posted